rednafi/digressions/_posts/python/2020-06-26-python-metaclasses.md

 TypeError: Can't instantiate abstract class ICalc with abstract methods add, div, mul, sub
 ```

-You can see that the abstract class `ICalc` gives `TypeError` when you take an attempt to initialize it.
-The only way to use this blueprint is via subclassing `ICalc` in another class and implementing all the abstract methods there.
-The snippet below shows that.
+Although it seems like interface `ICalc` is simply inheriting from the class `ABC`, in fact, `ABC` is attaching a metaclass `ABCMeta` to `ICalc`.
+This metaclass transforms the `ICalc` class into an abstract class.
+You can see that the class `ICalc` gives `TypeError` when you take an attempt to initialize it.
+The only way to use this interface is via creating subclasses from `ICalc` base class and implementing all the abstract methods there.
+The snippet below shows that:

 ```python
 class Calc(ICalc):